Shane McRae

 Shane McRae (born July 23, 1977) is an American actor.
-He is best known for playing Knox in SILO on Apple TV.
-Before that he played Taylor, in the Amazon series Sneaky Pete and Dickie Barrett in the Spectrum Original series Paradise Lost.
+He is best known for playing Knox in the Apple TV science fiction series Silo.
+He previously played Taylor in the Amazon Prime Video series Sneaky Pete and Dickie Barrett in the Spectrum Original series Paradise Lost.

 Early life and education

 McRae was born in Gainesville, Florida, and grew up in Starkville, Mississippi.
 He earned his MFA from New York University in 2003.